Price movement of Procter & Gamble

 Meanwhile, its cash and cash equivalents and inventories rose by 37.6% and 2.9%, respectively, in fiscal 2Q16.
 The company’s current ratio and debt-to-equity ratio rose to 1.1x and 1.07x, respectively, in fiscal 2Q16.

 The price-to-earnings and price-to-book value ratios of Procter & Gamble are 27.3x and 3.7x, respectively, as of March 3, 2016.

 The company has made the following projections for fiscal 2016:

-- all-in sales down high-single digits, which includes a -7% foreign exchange impact and 2%–3% from the combined impacts of the Venezuela deconsolidation and minor brand divestitures
+- All-in sales will be down to high-single digits, which includes a negative 7% foreign exchange impact and a 2%–3% impact from the combined effects of the Venezuela deconsolidation and minor brand divestitures.

-- dividends of more than $7 billion, for a total of $15 billion to $16 billion in dividend payments, share exchanges, and share repurchases
+- It expects to pay dividends of more than $7 billion for a total of $15 billion to $16 billion in dividend payments, share exchanges, and share repurchases.

 Keep checking in with Market Realist’s Consumer Discretionary page for ongoing analysis.